 The setting was also absolutely delightful.
 I’ve always had an obsession with the idea of Paris and long to visit it someday.
 Love A La Modé offered a little slice of that and I loved every second of it.
 It was really interesting to read about the characters exploring the city and, of course, the fact that it was set in the city of love only added to the romance…

 The ending was also perfect.
 Strohm wrapped up the whole story in a truly wonderful way and the ending was just adorable.
 I loved the fact that it tied up any potential loose ends and all of Henry and Rosie’s issues were resolved.
 Henry and Rosie’s friends were featured in the ending too and it showed how important friendship truly is.

 Of course, family also played a really important role in this book.
 Rosie’s interactions with her family were really lovely and the bond they shared jumped through the page.
-On the other hand, Henry was from a Korean family and throughout the book he struggled with his mum over his ambitions.
-His mum really piled on the pressure, and I felt really bad for poor Henry… This was just another obstacle in his way to getting together with Rosie!
+On the other hand, Henry was from a Korean family and struggled with his mum over his ambitions throughout the book.
+His mum really piled on the pressure, and I felt so bad for poor Henry… This was just another obstacle in his way to getting together with Rosie!